Career planning during studies

 Towards the end of the studies, many issues related to graduation, working life and profession become topical.
 While waiting for graduation, the graduation phase and the transition to working life can also evoke a wide variety of surprising feelings and thoughts.
 It would be important to have them shared with someone who understands and who has gone through the same steps.

 In Diak’s mentoring program, you have the opportunity to be mentored by Diak’s alumni.
 Mentoring means the guidance and support that a more experienced person gives to a mentee.
 Discussions with the mentor are confidential and appointment times are agreed between you (the mentee) and the mentor.
 The process lasts for one semester, including a joint opening and closing meeting of mentees and mentors, as well as about five bilateral meetings.
-Fill in the application.
+Read more and apply!

 Mentoring can help you find answers to for example the following questions: